Ziyi06/Mt-info/README.md

 # Mt-info

 This module calculates basic mountain parameters such as average mountain length, width, elevation, Moho depth and erosion rate for three modern collisional mountains, the Himalaya-Tibetan plateau, Alps and Zagros.
+The details to calculate these parameters are provided in the Supplementary Information of Zhu et al. (2024, in prep).

 # Datasets